jeffallen13/qsspy/README.md

 The repository is modeled after the [QSS GitHub repository](https://github.com/kosukeimai/qss), which contains base R and tidyverse code for the original and [tidyverse](https://press.princeton.edu/books/hardcover/9780691222271/quantitative-social-science) editions of QSS, along with the datasets that are analyzed in book.

 The python scripts are available in the following file formats: `.py`, `.ipynb`, and `.pdf`.
 The `.py` files are best for copying and running the code locally.
 The`.ipynb` files offer the best web-based viewing experience, including on GitHub.
-Just be sure to view them in Preview (rather than Code) mode.
 The `.pdf` files are best for printing.

 ## Development Status